The Delta Blues Legend Tour

 Even in the light.
 I can clearly tell this is not a good neighbourhood.
 Definitely a place to avoid: it really does have an uneasy feel to it, even in the daytime.
 What a dump, it’s almost ghetto-like.
 It’s getting darker.
 Time to leave this place.
 Fast.

 The Mississippi River In All Its Glory

 But as I head down Nelson Street I see what looks like a massive wall at the end of the road.
 It’s huge and seems to block the end of the road completely.
-I remembered reading about the levees on the Mississippi and think… I wonder.
-I drive to the end and there’s a grass ‘bank’ that is absolutely huge, as tall as a five storey building – and it appears to stretch up and down for miles.
+I remembered reading about the levees on the Mississippi and begin to wonder… I drive to the end and there’s a grass ‘bank’ that is absolutely huge, as tall as a five storey building – and it appears to stretch up and down for miles.
 But there’s a narrow tarmac access road that leads up the side of the grass bank, so up I go.

 What a sight.
 Greenville has some redeeming features after all!
 The sun is setting as I drive around the top of the levee, and then go down to the water’s edge.
 It’s an amazing sight.
-I stay for a while and watch the sun set further, but remembering the area I’m in – and it’s dusk now – I quickly drive away from the levee and find my way back to 82.
-I need petrol however so pull in to a petrol station back on the main highway, then stop at a Dollar Central for a few toiletries and finally roll up and check-in at the Days Inn motel in complete darkness.
+I stay for a while and watch the sun set further.
+But remembering the area I’m in – and it’s dusk now – it’s time to leave and I quickly drive away from the levee, finding my way back to Hwy 82.
+I need gas however so pull in to a gas station back on the main highway, and then stop at a Dollar Central for a few toiletries.
+I finally roll up and check-in at the Days Inn motel in complete darkness.
 The room is fine: clean and spacious – another bargain at $65.